 The Complete Guide to Working with Masonry in Cold Weather

-As we move into the later months of the year, the issue of falling temperatures can start to pose a real problem for builders and contractors.
+At this time of the year, the issue of falling temperatures and bad weather can start to pose a real problem for builders and contractors.

 Cold weather can stop work on site as laying brick becomes hazardous.
 Mortar freezes, wasting product and money.
 Newly laid bricks can also be damaged as masonry doesn't set correctly in cold weather.

 All in all, working with masonry in cold weather can be dangerous, and it’s essential that you follow cold weather masonry construction and protection recommendations.

 Find out everything you need to know about cold weather, mortar and masonry below.

 If frost attacks mortar it loses its key and the strength of the wall can be compromised.
 Rain penetration can also wash fines onto brickwork or into a cavity making the wall look unsightly.
 Both can also worsen sound insulation if mortar is forced into a cavity.
 Likewise, timber frame sheathing can swell when wet and reduce the cavity’s acoustic performance.

 To meet the functional requirements of Chapter 2 of our Technical Manual, minimum working temperatures should never fall below 2°C when working with masonry.
 It is imperative that regular temperature readings are taking when working during cold weather periods.